viesturz/klipper-toolchanger/toolchanger.md

 # fan:
   # Name of the fan to use as print cooling fan when this tool is selected.
   # If not set, uses parent fan or does nothing.
+# detection_pin:
+  # Pin to use for tool presence detection.
 # tool_number:
   # Tool number to register this tool as.
   # When set, creates the T<n> macro and changes M104/M109 T<n> to target this tool.